 Barcelona is one of the most architecturally unique cities I’ve ever visited.
 Packed with quirky modernist masterpieces thanks to Antoni Gaudí and his contemporaries, there’s no shortage of beautiful buildings to visit here.
 Beyond the must-see Sagrada Familia, Barcelona’s other modern gems like Casa Batlló, Casa Milà (La Pedrera), the Palau de la Música, and Park Güell make Barcelona the architecture lover’s paradise that it is.

 4. The Food

 The quality of food in Barcelona is top notch, and I’m not just talking about tapas.
 You can find whatever you’re looking for here whether it’s a market full of the freshest produce or any type of international cuisine from Sushi to Peruvian, Indian, Moroccan or Lebanese… the list goes on and on.
 Home to 23 restaurants with at least one Michelin star, it ranks among the world’s best cities for outstanding gastronomy.
-If you want to get a little taste of what Barcelona has to offer, check out a food tour like the one offered by Devour Barcelona and sample some of the city’s most traditional good eats.
+If you want to get a little taste of what Barcelona has to offer, check out one of the food tours offered by many companies in the city.